lukasbirki/lukasbirki.github.io/_pages/software.md

   - /resume
 ---

-As a computational social scientist, I develope tools and software.
+As a computational social scientist, developing tools and software is part of my daily work.
 Below, you will find some of my most recent project.
 # ValiTex

 [![Project Status: Active -- The project has reached a stable, usable